rainbowdashlabs/sql-java/docs/02/update.md

 |:----|:------|
 | 10  | 400   |

 We can now see that Lexy has only 400 of our currency.
-600 less than initally.
+600 less than initially.
 If we execute our update again this value will still be the same.
-This mechanic can be really usefull if you want to be sure that the player really has the amount of money and directly withdraw the money.
+This mechanic can be really useful if you want to be sure that the player really has the amount of money and directly withdraw the money.